Dreamer of the Day

 Dreamer of the Day: Francis Parker Yockey and the Postwar Fascist International is a biography of Francis Parker Yockey and an exploration of postwar international fascism by American journalist Kevin Coogan.
 Coogan worked on the book for over ten years.
 The book was first published by the radical publisher Autonomedia in 1999.
 Dreamer of the Day was the only book of Coogan's published while he was alive.
 The foreword was written by esotericism scholar Nicholas Goodrick-Clarke.

 Yockey was an American fascist and the author of the book Imperium; a little-known figure in his time, his influence grew after his death when Willis Carto republished Imperium.
 During his life, he was extremely mysterious and used a variety of false names; his background was ill-known and shrouded in rumor.
 Coogan profiles him, traces his actual life and origins, and connects him to a variety of other fascist figures internationally.
 His legacy and influence due to Carto's promotion of Imperium are also considered.

 Dreamer of the Day received little public attention or acceptance from scholars upon release.
 However, what reception it did receive was highly positive, particularly for the detail and reconstruction of Yockey's background and the focus on a man who had seen little prior scholarly attention.
 In the years since its publication, several scholars have described it as the definitive and most comprehensive biography of Yockey.

 Background and publication history

 Kevin Coogan was an American journalist.
 He wrote several documents on the Lyndon LaRouche network and studied third positionists; he also wrote for the music magazine Hit List.
 Coogan spent 10 years working on Dreamer of the Day.

-The book was published in 1999 by the publisher Autonomedia, a self-described "autonomous zone for arts radicals in both old and new media".
-The first edition had 644 pages and was in paperback format.
 Dreamer of the Day was the only book of Coogan's published while he was alive.
 He wrote another manuscript entitled Red Swastika about the Russian political activist Aleksandr Dugin but never published it.

+The book was published in 1999 by the publisher Autonomedia, a self-described "autonomous zone for arts radicals in both old and new media".
+The first edition had 644 pages and was published in paperback format.